lino-framework/lino/docs/dev/ad.rst

     all user profiles and languages.

-    On a production server this should be `True` for best performance, but while developing, it may be easier to set it to `False`, which means that each file is built upon need (when a first request comes in).
+    On a production server this should be `True` for best performance, but often this is not necessary, so default value is `False`, which means that each file is built upon need (when a first request comes in).

-    The default value `None` means that Lino decides automatically during startup:
-    it becomes `False` if
-    either :func:`lino.core.dbutils.is_devserver` returns True
+    You can also set it to `None`, which means that Lino decides automatically during startup: it becomes `False` if either :func:`lino.core.dbutils.is_devserver` returns True or
-    or setting:`DEBUG` is set.
+    setting:`DEBUG` is set.

   .. attribute:: use_experimental_features